highamm/datascience234/docs/01-intro.md

 Within this folder, click the _New Folder_ button in your bottom-left window and name a new folder _data_.
 Then, download the data.zip file from Canvas (in Resources).
 Upload that file in to the server by clicking "Upload" in the bottom right panel.
 In the dialog box that appears, you can click "Choose File" and navigate to the folder where you saved the zip file (probably Downloads by default).
 The zip file will automatically expand once uploaded.
 It includes data sets that we will use throughout the course.

-Finally, we want to create a new `R Markdown` file by clicking File -> New File -> `R Markdown`.
-You can give your new `R Markdown` file a title if you want, and then click okay.
+Finally, we want to create a new `Quarto` file by clicking File -> New File -> `Quarto Document`.
+You can give your new `Quarto` file a title if you want, and then click okay.

-Before moving on, click the **Knit** button in the top-left window at the top of the menu bar (look for the knitting needle icon).
-Make sure that the file knits to a pretty-looking .html file.
-The newly knitted .html file can now be found in your folder with your `R` project.
+Before moving on, click the **Render** button in the top-left window at the top of the menu bar.
+Make sure that the file renders to a pretty-looking .html file.
+The newly rendered .html file can now be found in your folder with your `R` project.

-## What are `R`, `R Studio`, and `R Markdown`?
+## What are `R`, `R Studio`, and `Quarto`?

 The distinction between the 3 will become more clear later on.
 For now,